Catalog Advanced Search

 Avila Institute of Gerontology, Inc.

-Alfred has been developing curriculum and teaching for the Avila Institute of Gerontology for the last 15 years.
-He has created and presented workshops and in-services on a number of topics associated with aging.
-He is a great believer in the integration of biological and behavioral research for dementia treatment.
-He has years of experience working as a consultant for long-term care systems and facilities and training staff in the use of non-pharmaceutical, individualized care plans for residents with moderate to severe dementia.
+Alfred is an expert in behavioral psychology who has worked with the Avila Institute for the last 15 years, researching, developing, and presenting workshops and in-services on a number of topics associated with aging and dementia.
+He has many years of experience working as a consultant for long-term care systems and facilities and has trained staff in the use of non-pharmaceutical, individualized care plans for long-term care and assisted living residents living with mild cognitive impairment to severe dementia.

-• This in-service will discuss challenges and solutions for the aging appetite.
+• This in-service will discuss Understanding Palliative Care and the Five Domains of Pain.

 This ready-to-teach in-service kit includes all the pieces needed to teach a 25-minute in-service.